mohammad-faalfard/bookstore/README.md

 # Bookstore - Hobby Project

-An online Bookstore featuring a custom user model, search, image uploads, permissions, and a host of other goodies ready to deploy to heroku.
+An online Bookstore featuring a custom user model, search, image uploads, permissions and a host of other goodies ready to deploy to heroku.

 Dockerized Django project with postgresql